GrantCopilot.ai

 Where nonprofit grants come from

 GrantCopilot helps you write proposals for any funder type.
-Each source has different expectations — know the difference before you start.
+Each source has different expectations, so know the difference before you start.

 Federal grants